FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Background and Problem Setting

+\gStealthiness: To make the poisoned model $G'$ hard to detect by aggregator $A$, it should closely mimic the behavior of $G$ on all other inputs not in $I_\adversaryClient$, i.e.: Additionally, to make poisoned models as indistinguishable as possible from benign models, the distance (e.g., euclidean) between a poisoned model $W'$ and a benign model $W$ must be smaller than a threshold $\eta$ denoting the distinction capability of the anomaly detector of aggregator $A$, i.e., $\dist(W, W') <\eta $. \revisionAdded{The adversary can estimate this distance by comparing the local malicious model to the global model or to a local model trained on benign data.\\}{}

-\mypar{Adversary model (security)} Several earlier proposals for poisoning defenses make specific assumptions about adversarial behavior.
-They assume either that the adversary $\adversaryClient$ behaves in a consistently malicious manner, contributing malicious model updates during all training rounds (e.g.,~\cite{fung}), or, limiting its attack to one particular trigger set, i.e., a single backdoor (e.g.,~\cite{shen}).
-Such assumptions are, however, not realistic since nothing prevents the adversary from displaying a Byzantine behavior: during each training round $t$, the adversary can either inject \textit{no backdoors} (i.e., act as benign), one backdoor, or, multiple backdoors~\cite{bagdasaryan}.
-The adversary is also free to change its poisoning strategy at will.
-Due to this, earlier poisoning defenses are \emph{not effective} against Byzantine adversaries and/or adversaries injecting multiple backdoors simultaneously.
-In this paper, we make therefore no specific assumptions about the behavior of the adversary.
-Further, we assume the adversary $\adversaryClient$ to have full control over $K'$ ($K' < \frac{K}{2}$) clients and their training data, processes, and parameters~\cite{bagdasaryan,xie2020dba}. $\adversaryClient$ also has full knowledge of the aggregator's operations, including potentially applied backdooring defenses.
+\textbf{Adversarial Capabilities.} In this paper, we make no specific assumptions about the adversary's behavior.
+We assume that the adversary $\adversaryClient$ has full control over $k < \frac{n}{2}$ clients and their training data, processes, and parameters~\cite{bagdasaryan,xie2020dba}.
+We denote the fraction of compromised clients as Poisoned Model Rate $\pmr=\frac{k}{n}$.
+Furthermore, $\adversaryClient$ has full knowledge of the aggregator's operations, including potentially applied backdoor defenses.
 However, $\adversaryClient$ has no control over any processes executed at the aggregator nor over the honest clients.